jorgt/hexo-tag-flickr-album/README.md

 `z`   medium 640, 640 on longest side
 `c`   medium 800, 800 on longest side†
 `b`   large, 1024 on longest side*
 `h`   large 1600, 1600 on longest side†
 `k`   large 2048, 2048 on longest side†

 #### Display

-At this point, only "simple" is allowed, which is just displaying all photos in a list.
+Defaults to **simple** when none given.

+**simple**, which just displays all pictures underneath each other.
+**fancybox**, use in combination with fancybox.
+This will load jQuery, Fancybox and Fancybox CSS from cdnjs if not loaded.

+#### CSS

+Every gallery is loaded into a div with class `flickr-gallery`, in case you want to add your own CSS.